 We need a paradigm shift in the therapy world that looks at couples therapy as something that is empowering and healing.
-Instead most people see couples counselling as a relationship failure.
+Instead most people see marriage counseling as a relationship failure.

 Humility, in my mind, equals freedom and if both partners do this at the same time it can be quite liberating.
 What I mean by this is speaking the truth and speaking from your heart is a powerful catalyst for deeper connection and intimacy.

 If you are having trouble starting the conversation try these tips.
 Remember this an invitation.

 7 Tips for Inviting Your Partner to Therapy

 - Take a good inventory